Velocidex/velociraptor-docs-old/blog/html/_sources/2019/02/10/velociraptor_performance.rst.txt

 Thanks
 ~~~~~~

-We would like to thank the folk at `Klein&Con <https://www.kleinco.com.au/>`_ for their wonderful
+We would like to thank the folk at `Klein&Co <https://www.kleinco.com.au/>`_ for their wonderful
 support and assistance in Velociraptor development.